Resolution Economics

 Resolution as a Service

-The definitive framework for enterprise software vendors navigating the post-SaaSpocalypse era.
-Covers the SaaSpocalypse decoded, the AI Efficiency Trap, the 1-to-4 Rule, Atomic Resolutions, and a three-phase implementation roadmap.
+The framework for enterprise software vendors moving from seat dependency to resolution-based economics.
+Covers Atomic Resolutions, Resolution Contribution Margin, resolution-native contracts, verification, and a three-phase implementation roadmap.

 Download the Manifesto →